nkszjx/SSCDnet/README.md

 ```
 python train_SSCDnet.py   python evaluate.py
 ```
+##  Limitations
+Although SSCDnet shows good performance, there is still much room for improvement, such as hyper-parameters setting of loss function and threshold setting of pseudolabeling.
+Different cloud detection datasets have different domain distributions.
+You may need to update these parameters to achieve a promising performance on different datasets.
+In addition, different ground objects have different characteristics, and the performance of SSCDnet on other objects detection also needs to be further evaluated.

 ## Instructions for setting-up Multi-Label Mean-Teacher branch
 This work is based on the [Semi-supervised Semantic Segmentation with High- and Low-level Consistency](https://arxiv.org/pdf/1908.05724.pdf).